 The Bollinger Bands was created in 1980, named after the man who invented it, John Bollinger.
-This indicator utilizes a moving average and two trading bands above and below it.
+This indicator utilizes a moving average and two trading bands above and below.

-Additionally, the way the bands of the Bollinger bands work will be explained.
-They measure volatility and use it to adapt to market conditions; overbought or oversold conditions.
+Additionally, how the bands of the Bollinger bands indicator work will be explained, they measure volatility and use it to adapt to market conditions, overbought or oversold conditions.

-Prices are thought to be overbought when it hits the upper band while it is oversold when the price touches the lower band.
+Prices are thought to be overbought when they hit the upper band, while it is oversold when the price touches the lower band.

 How Does The Bollinger Bands Work?